Elon Musk apologises for 'pedo guy' comment

 In the letter, investors urge Musk to apologize, then "focus your message on your progress toward achieving Tesla's mission."
 That could even involve a Twitter sabbatical, they suggest.

-It's the latest instance of mounting scrutiny of the Tesla and SpaceX CEO.
-Earlier this month, Musk criticized the media for "negative" coverage of Tesla, and in May said he would create a site where people could rate the trustworthiness of an article and track journalists' "credibility score."
-There have also been larger issues involving Tesla.
-The electric car company has dealt with scandals involving worker injuries and fatal crashes.
+It's the latest instance of mounting scrutiny toward Musk.
+Earlier this month, he criticized the media for "negative" coverage of Tesla, and in May said he would create a site where people could rate the trustworthiness of an article and track journalists' "credibility score."
+There have also been larger issues involving Tesla, the electric car company having dealt with scandals involving worker injuries and fatal crashes.

 Discuss: Elon Musk apologises for calling Thai cave rescue diver 'pedo guy'